denkungsart/ci-ruby/README.md

 ### ImageMagick

 As the internal ImageMagick SVG renderer is not fully compliant with the specification we build ImageMagick from source w/ libRSVG support.
-Check https://www.imagemagick.org/download/ for available versions (only the latest dot release will be available at this link).
+Check https://imagemagick.org/ for the latest release version.